Tsunami warnings fading after one of the largest earthquakes ever recorded. Here's what to know

 The power of this quake

-The 8.8-magnitude quake was among the four strongest earthquakes this century, according to the USGS.
+The 8.8-magnitude quake, which struck early Wednesday local time, was among the four strongest earthquakes this century, according to the USGS.

 It was also the sixth-biggest quake ever recorded, said Simon Boxall, a principal teaching fellow at the University of Southampton’s Physical Oceanography Research Center.

-The regional branch of Russia’s Emergency Ministry on Kamchatka warned that scientists expect aftershocks at magnitudes of up to 7.5.

-The earthquake occurred along the Pacific Ring of Fire, the ring of seismic faults around the Pacific Ocean where more than 80% of the world’s largest quakes occur.
+The earthquake, which was followed by multiple aftershocks as strong as 6.9 magnitude, occurred along the Pacific Ring of Fire, the ring of seismic faults around the Pacific Ocean where more than 80% of the world’s largest quakes occur.
 Several tectonic plates meet there.
 The ring gets its name from the volcanoes that surround it.

 While not all earthquakes lead to tsunamis, this one generated a series of them spreading outward from the epicenter off the coast of Russia’s Kamchatka Peninsula.

-Note: This story has been corrected to show that the magnitude of the 2011 earthquake in Japan was 9.1, not 9.0.